swissfintechinnovations/ca-mortgage/README.md

 This is the official SFTI repo for the mortgage API.
 Documentations may be found in the [Wiki](https://github.com/swissfintechinnovations/ca-mortgage/wiki).

-We refer to the SwaggerEditor for a graphical representation and source-file based documentation of the latest API state:
+An easy-to-read representation of the Mortgage API is accessible via the following link:
 - [Mortgage API](https://editor.swagger.io/?url=https://raw.githubusercontent.com/swissfintechinnovations/ca-mortgage/main/mortgageAPI.yaml)